Aktia Bank: History

+Helsinki City Savings Bank (1825-1891)

-Aktia is the oldest deposit bank currently operating in Finland.
-The bank was established in 1825 under the name of Helsingfors Stads Sparbanks Inrättning as the second savings bank in Finland.
-Social reasons prompted the creation of a savings bank.
-At the time, unemployment, poverty, and beggary had escalated in Helsinki, and poor relief had been found to make the poor passive.
+As successor of the Helsinki Savings Bank, Aktia is the oldest deposit bank currently operating in Finland.
+Helsingfors Stads Sparbanks Inrättning was established in 1825, the second savings bank in Finland following that founded in Turku in 1822.
+Social reasons prompted its creation: unemployment, poverty, and beggary had escalated in Helsinki, and poverty relief had been found to make the poor passive.
 The bank's purpose was to provide safe deposits and interest on money in such a way that saving would encourage “diligence, care, and industriousness” rather than “laziness, forgetfulness, and self-inflicted misery.”
 The savings bank was to be run without self-interest.
 The bank opened its doors on 8 April 1826.
 The first customer was fisherman's daughter Sophia Albertina Schelin, who deposited sixteen shillings in savings account number 1.
 At first, the bank was only open on Saturday evenings.
 During the 19th century, the bank expanded its operations.
 In 1870 it was feared that the public’s increased thriftiness could bring the bank to ruin.
 The bank could not guarantee that interest would be obtained on the funds deposited, leading to a termination of interest payment if the deposit exceeded a certain amount.
 By 1875, the bank had 16,745 deposit customers.